 He has studied with many internationally renown individuals to bring his clients the most effective techniques available.
 As a psychotherapist, Dr. Ryder has combined the latest academically proven techniques with an intuitive approach built upon over 30 years of experience.
 His system focuses on guiding people to better understand the causes and consequences of their lives with both logic and emotional compassion.
 As each individual increases his or her awareness, they also are able to develop their strengths to become more flexible, adaptive and assertive in the world around them.
 These are skills that anyone can learn to use to improve their life.

 Based on his research and experience, he recorded several audio programs, the first "Audio Pill CD" is Relax to the Max which is designed to help people achieve their ultimate goals quickly and easily.
 His concept of ultimate goals reflects his vision to help every person identify and achieve their dreams and goals.
-Another project, he helped design was the UNITY logo for the 21st Century which was trade marked in 1997.
-This logo is part of a world wide campaign to promote peace and prosperity among all the people and protect the earth.

 He has given many lectures and workshops to various groups across the United States.
 Dr. Ryder is a member of the American Psychological Association, New York Academy of Science, the American Society for Clinical Hypnosis, International Positive Psychology Association, American Academy of Medical Hypnoanalysts and founder of the Legend Institute Inc. John Ryder has also been listed in the Who's Who of America 2000 as well as been named one of the Outstanding Individuals of the 20th Century (IBC).

 Dr. Ryder has also appeared in numerous TV shows as an expert discussing various issues.
 He has been interviewed on over 60 radio talk shows as well addressing important topics of the times.
 As a popular and dynamic speaker he travels and lectures widely.